wightsci/OneNoteUtilitiesGraph/docs/Get-ONSectionGroup.md

 ```

 ## DESCRIPTION
-Gets a OneNote SectionGroup using its uRI or Id.
+Gets a OneNote SectionGroup using its URI or ID.

 ## EXAMPLES